 - Will the returns offered adequately compensate for the

-- How does the interest rate compare with other investments on a
+- How does the interest rate compare with other investments?
+Can

 - Does the issuer have to pay interest?
-If they don't, do missed
+Do missed payments

 - What is the maturity date?
 Can the issuer repay the investment